 Total Time: 20-30 minutes

 - 1 chayote squash, diced

 - 1 tomato, diced

 - 1 serrano chilli, thinly sliced (remove the seeds for less spicy)

 - 2 cloves of garlic, finely diced

 - 1 cup black beans (rinse and drained if from can)

 Prepare and chop all vegetables.

 In a large pan, heat oil over medium-to-high heat.
-Then add all the vegetables to the pan with salt and pepper.
+Then add all the vegetables to the pan and season with salt and pepper.
 Cook for about 12-15 minutes or until the chayote squash is well cooked (should be soft).